sahitya1903/animal-detection/README.md

 - Live feed with labeled bounding boxes

 ## 🚀 Run

+- Uncomment the credentials section in 'project.py' and enter your own Twilio credentials.
-Run `project.py' in VS Code or any other Python IDE.
+- Run `project.py' in VS Code or any other Python IDE.

 ## 🛠️ Tools

 - Python 3.11+
 - VS Code

 ## 📜 License

 MIT License